Missions on the eastern flank of Europe

 What does the Belgian Army do?

-Both detachments are supported by colleagues from various specialised units: engineering, medical, logistics, etc.
+Both detachments consist of combat units from the Belgian Army, each supported by colleagues from various specialized units: engineering, medical, logistics, and more.

 What does the Air Force do?

-• On 29 March 2004, the Baltic states of Estonia, Latvia and Lithuania officially joined NATO.
+On 29 March 2004, the Baltic states of Estonia, Latvia and Lithuania officially joined NATO.
 As they lack the means to guard their own airspace, the allies take turns to monitor their airspace as part of Operation Baltic Air Policing.
+This is also part of NATO's deterrence and defense efforts.

 Our Belgian F-16s were the first to take on this role from Siauliai in Lithuania.
 Since Russia’s illegal annexation of Crimea in 2014, NATO has also been using the air bases of Ämari (Estonia) and Malbork (Poland).